mduplouy/silex-cops/README.md

 By default the public part is protected by simple HTTP auth.

-There are 2 builtin logins :
+There is one builtin account
- - user / password : This user has inline edit privileges but cannot accesss the admin part
  - admin / password : This user has admin privileges and can connect to the backoffice (url is (fr|en)/admin/)

+Note : You can change default password in config file and reinit database (see below)

-These logins can be changed in app/cops/Cops/Model/Core.php file (there is a code snippet to encrypt the desired password)
+Logins can be changed in the back office under "User management" section

-## Misc.
+## Available commands

 If you don't want your visitor to wait for thumbnails to be generated, do it using cli by running following command :

     $ php app/console.php generate:thumbnails

+Reset user account with the following command :

+    $ php app/console.php database:init

 ## License

 License for this is **Do What The Fuck You Want To Public License**, (http://www.wtfpl.net/about/) guess you don't need more explanations ;)

-## Troubleshooting
+## Troubleshooting & feature request

 Open an issue on github ;)

 ## Badges